subdavis/selfhosted/README.md

 Don't do this until you have your CNAMEs and Dynamic DNS working.

 * Start with a fresh install of Ubuntu server
-* Install `systemd-docker`.
-You can [get my build of systemd-docker](https://github.com/subdavis/systemd-docker/releases/tag/1.0.0) for linux amd64.
-I've tested it on ubuntu 18.04.
+* Install `/opt/systemd-docker`.
+You can [get my build of systemd-docker](https://github.com/subdavis/systemd-docker/releases/tag/1.0.0) for multiple architectures.
+I've tested it on ubuntu 18.04 and arm6.
-* Clone this repo in `/usr/local/lib/systemd/system/` on your newly provisioned server.
+* Fork or Clone this repo. `git clone git@github.com:subdavis/selfhosted git/usr/local/lib/systemd/system`
 * `mkdir /media/local` to create a mount point on the OS disk.
 * For any overrides, like `torrent.service.d`, copy the template to a new `override.conf` file with the correct values.
 * create `profile.env` from template: `cp /usr/local/lib/systemd/system/profile.env.example /usr/local/lib/systemd/system/profile.env`